synthetichealth/synthea-international/README.md

 ```

-Here are the specific steps need to generate patients for Great Britain county of Suffolk city Bristol
+Here are the specific steps needed to generate patients for Great Britain county of Suffolk city Bristol

 ```
 git clone https://github.com/synthetichealth/synthea